Event - INVITATION Workshop: The film industry in the Russian Federation and other European countries (Moscow, Russian Federation)

 Full invitation to this workshop here.

-Event - Brussels conference on fiscal incentive schemes announced! (free public event - entry upon invitation)
+Event - Brussels conference on fiscal incentive schemes - Film now on line!
+(Brussels, Belgium)

 Presentation of a new study and round table